November 11, 2010

 Anna bundled up on Palomar’s summit

-The next morning I did a sweep of the inside of the rental truck to make sure we hadn’t left anything inside, and I found a souvenir from the road on Palomar.
-This particular vehicle had storage compartments built into the floor where the rear passengers’ feet would rest, and one of the storage compartments had popped out.
-When I pulled out the plastic liner, I could see where the floor board had been smashed up into the car.
-I knew the floor was malleable, so I grabbed my sledge hammer and beat it back into place.
-The only remaining evidence was cosmetic and visible only from underneath the car, nothing anybody would care too much about.
+Anna and I returned to the truck and made the long drive down, arriving back home around 11pm, a long and fulfilling day.
+The next morning I did a sweep of the inside of the rental to make sure we hadn’t left anything inside and I found a souvenir from the road on Palomar.
+The vehicle had storage compartments in front of where the rear passengers’ feet would rest and one of them had popped out.
+When I pulled out the plastic liner I saw that the floor board had been smashed up into the car.
+I knew the floor was malleable so I grabbed my sledge hammer and beat it back into place.
 I returned the car 300 miles wiser (60 of which were on dirt), with 2.5 summits under its tires.

 OtayMap

-My driving route on Otay Mountain
+Driving route on Otay Moutain

 TecateMap